cc-code-public/bulk_extractor_2_plugins/README.md

 ****ADDITIONAL****
 Currently the plugin system of bulk is not used.
 Instead, the plugins are integrated directly into bulk_extractor.
 They should therefore be available for each execution without using special configuration.
-The plugins have been tested but are still in development.
+The plugins have been tested but are still under development and more or less proof of concepts.
 Therefore they are offered as is.